- Thomson Reuters Tax & Accounting software and research solutions

 Tax regimes, however, are stepping up their game.
 For the EU, part of the solution might include more harmonization of cross-border trade and more autonomy for member-states to adjust rates.
 Ideally, this would be achieved without disrupting business processes, but it would be risky to assume closing the VAT gap is not the top priority in tweaking the EU VAT regime.

 A trend towards real-time reporting and/or e-invoicing alongside SAF-T is another part of this story, as it allows tax authorities to monitor compliance and combat fraud.
 And because almost every jurisdiction will have differences in how these fast-paced changes are complied with at a technological level, it produces additional complexity for taxpayers.
-A key challenge in this transformation lies in the quality and availability of data in source systems.
+A key challenge in this transformation lies in the quality and availability of tax data in source systems.
 Expectations and assumptions from the tax authorities often miss commercial reality and the scale of change needed within accounting and invoicing systems, as well as core businesses processes.
 These can be expensive and time-consuming across all sizes of business.

 VAT is also no longer an EU-specific tax framework either as members of the Gulf Cooperation Council, an economic union of states of the Persian Gulf, began to implement a VAT framework since 2016.
 Three now have VAT in force, and the other states are expected to implement VAT regimes in the coming years using systems that are technologically advanced from the very beginning.

-Now is the time for tax automation
+Now is the time for indirect tax automation

-It is not going to get any easier for tax, finance, and supporting IT departments.
+It is not going to get any easier for indirect tax, finance, and supporting IT departments.
 Complexity is growing, both in the number of trends that produce it as well as the intensity of the consequences for tax departments that it creates.
-Tax teams produce significant value to their companies.
+Indirect tax teams produce significant value to their companies.
 Nearly everyone wants to automate tax processes because doing so reduces risk, lowers cost, and makes the work of tax more dynamic and exciting.

 Having tools like ONESOURCE Determination in place allows teams to respond quickly and thoughtfully to these landmark changes and will be more crucial as this complexity increases.
-Automation with tax technology ensures that your team has real-time access to accurate content, updated as soon as regulations change, so that your team doesn’t have to spend time constantly updating and reacting to the latest information.
-The best tools feed this content directly into your calculations.
+Automation with indirect tax technology ensures that your team has real-time access to accurate content, updated as soon as regulations change, so that your team doesn’t have to spend time constantly updating and reacting to the latest information.
+The best tools feed this content directly into your indirect tax calculations.
 Instead of scouring sources for how and when rates and rules are changing, you can feel confident that you’re getting tax right the first time, every time.

 The pace of change in our connected world will only intensify.
 More than ever, it’s important to have a solution that can take care of the manual tasks and get you the information you need faster, so your team can focus on more strategic, value-added work.